carlosdagos/casscoon/README.markdown

 ## Important

 - This still an incomplete implementation.
-As it stands it can do simple querying.
+As it stands it can do simple querying. **It is under development and testing**.
 - Tests are incomplete as of yet.
 - Needs more error checking.
 If you confuse your data types, you will get errors.
 - Connection pooling is still in the works!